Asian shares, dollar rattled by U.S. election uncertainty

 The tumultuous presidential race appeared to tighten after news that the Federal Bureau of Investigation was reviewing more emails as part of a probe into Clinton's use of a private email server.

-While Clinton held a five-percentage-point lead over Republican Donald Trump, according to a Reuters/Ipsos opinion poll released on Monday, some other polls showed Trump ahead by 1-2 percentage points.
+While Clinton held a five-percentage-point lead over Trump, according to a Reuters/Ipsos opinion poll released on Monday, some other polls showed her Republican rival ahead by 1-2 percentage points.

 That pushed U.S. S&P 500 Index .SPX down to a four-month closing low on Tuesday.
 The CBOE volatility index .VIX, often seen as investors' fear gauge, briefly rose to a two-month high above 20 percent.